Ayushmanglani/Docker/DockerCompose/readme.md

-To Use a Compose three-step process:
+To Use a Docker Compose three-step process:

  1. Define your app’s environment with a Dockerfile so it can be reproduced anywhere.